 Tata Vs Mistry: Out Of The Dust Of The Battles Of Giants ...
 NothingBloombergQuintOpinion

-It was known that Cyrus Mistry had a somewhat weak legal case and a somewhat stronger sympathetic, emotional case against the Tata Group.
-Till he was dismissed, neither Mistry, nor his father who was Tata Sons director before him, had (publicly) objected to the company’s Articles of Association, the many overseas acquisitions, the deals with Siva, the indulgence of the Nano project, the goings on at Air Asia and the alleged proximity to Mehli Mistry.
+It was known that Cyrus Mistry had a somewhat weak legal case and a stronger sympathetic, emotional case against the Tata Group.
+Till he was dismissed, neither Mistry, nor his father who was Tata Sons director before him, had publicly objected to the company’s Articles of Association, the many overseas acquisitions, the deals with Siva, the indulgence of the Nano project, the goings on at Air Asia and Ratan Tata's alleged proximity to Mehli Mistry.

-Once summarily dismissed from the leadership post and the board, these suddenly became grounds for his case of oppression and mismanagement against the company.
+Once summarily dismissed from the leadership post and the board, these suddenly became grounds for Mistry's case of oppression and mismanagement against the company.

 That convenience was not lost on the Supreme Court.